kswang2400/project-tracker/README.md

 that fetch data from those routes.
 By the end of this phase, users will be able to

-+ and search for projects by title
 + tag other users to their projects
 + subscribe to projects

-all inside a single Backbone app.

 ### Phase 3: Implementing Tasks (~2 days)
 Once the users can create, search, tag and subscribe to projects, I want to add